Skip to main content

 Endpoints

-BRTC introduces the concept of an Endpoint, which is any device that can make or receive a call.
-Currently, BRTC supports only supports WebRTC Endpoints.
+BRTC introduces the concept of an Endpoint: any device that can make or receive a call.
+Currently, BRTC only supports WebRTC Endpoints.
 Visit the Endpoints API reference for more information on how to manage your Endpoints.
 The Endpoints APIs are available in all of our SDKs.

-WebRTC Endpoints are devices that use the WebRTC protocol to make and receive calls.
-These devices can be browsers, mobile applications, or any other device that supports WebRTC.
+WebRTC Endpoints are devices that use the WebRTC protocol to make and receive calls — browsers, mobile applications, or any other device that supports WebRTC.

-The kind of Endpoint, and related metadata, are meant to instruct Bandwidth on how to communicate with that Endpoint, and allows control of the Endpoint's lifecycle.
+The kind of Endpoint, and its related metadata, tell Bandwidth how to communicate with that Endpoint and let you control its lifecycle.
+See the BRTC FAQs for guidance on Endpoint eligibility, session lifecycle, and reuse.

-During the lifecycle of an Endpoint, you can opt to receive webhooks to inform your platform of Endpoint lifecycle state changes as they happen.
-This can include:
+During the lifecycle of an Endpoint, you can opt to receive webhooks that inform your platform of Endpoint lifecycle state changes as they happen, including:

 • When a device connects or disconnects using an Endpoint token